Hagras99/Xposed/README.md

 # Xposed
-Xposed helps verify the authenticity of images and URLs using AI-powered analysis.
-Upload an image or enter a URL to detect potential deepfakes easily. 🚀
+Xposed is a multimodal tool used to detect deepfakes and provide integrity to the digital community